kondratyev-nv/vscode-python-test-adapter/README.md

 ----------------------------------|---------------------------------------------------------------
 `python.pythonPath`               | Path to Python
-`python.unitTest.cwd`             | Optional working directory for unit tests `python.unitTest.unittestArgs`    | Arguments used for test discovery (currently only `-s` and `-p` arguments are considered) `python.unitTest.unittestEnabled` | Whether to enable or disable unit testing using unittest
+`python.unitTest.cwd`             | Optional working directory for unit tests `python.unitTest.unittestEnabled` | Whether to enable or disable unit testing using unittest (enables or disables test discovery for Test Explorer)
+`python.unitTest.unittestArgs`    | Arguments used for test discovery (currently only `-s` and `-p` arguments are considered)